ravendb/ravendb-nodejs-client/README.md

 );
 ```

-2. For read an attachment, use `GetAttachmentOperation`.
+2. For read an attachment, use `DeleteAttachmentOperation`.
 Pass document id and attachment name.
-File contents will be stored as an `Buffer` obbject on `stream` property of response:
+File contents will be stored as an `Buffer` object inside `stream` property of response:

 ```javascript
 const {DocumentStore, PutAttachmentOperation, AttachmentTypes} = require('ravendb');